The Burmese Harp (1956 film): Critical reception

 The film's initial release was met with positive reviews.
 In 1993, film scholar Audie Bock praised Ichikawa's use of "the Burmese landscape and the eerie power of its Buddhist statuary and architecture to sustain the mood of Mizushima's conversion and the mystification of his Japanese comrades."
 Bock also emphasized the friendship between the soldiers.
 In 1996, Kevin Thomas of The Los Angeles Times hailed it as "one of the great anti-war films".

 In 2002, the BBC commented The Burmese Harp was "one of the first films to portray the decimating effects of World War II from the point of view of the Japanese army".
 In 2007, Dave Kehr wrote in The New York Times that despite appearing sentimental, the film "has a clarity of purpose and a simplicity of execution that make it still appealing".
 That year, film critic Tony Rayns called it the "first real landmark in his career".
 He wrote it would be impossible for Ichikawa to know about the scale of Japanese war crimes soldiers inflicted in countries such as Burma, with academic Joan Mellen accusing the film of whitewashing.
 However, Rayns noted the film shows some Japanese soldiers were indeed extremists.
 Dr. John Henry Smihula further argued the quote "Burma is Buddha's country" could mean that Japanese imperialism is at the root of the suffering of all characters in the film, as Burma belongs only to Buddha and neither Japan nor Britain.
 In his 2013 Movie Guide, Leonard Maltin gave the film three and a half stars, calling it an "extraordinary antiwar drama".

 Accolades

 Legacy

 The novel The Burmese Harp includes a scene with cannibals in the war.
 Although this is not adapted in the film, Ichikawa explored the topic in his 1959 film Fires on the Plain.
 Both films are noted for being rare in Japanese cinema for focusing on the dark nature of the Asiatic-Pacific Theater.

 Ichikawa remade The Burmese Harp in 1985, starring Kiichi Nakai and Kōji Ishizaka.
 The remake was a major financial success and was the number one Japanese film on the domestic market in 1985.
 It drew an audience of 3.87 million people, then the second largest Japanese box office hit.

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".